jquant/jai-sdk/README.md

 If the response code is 201, then you should be receiving an email with your Auth Key.

-The Free Trial version is limited to 20 requests/minute and 1000 requests/week.
-If you want to try our 30 day trial with unlimited request or know more about our paid plans, please get in touch with us on support@getjai.com.

 # Get Started

 If you already have an Auth Key, then you can use the sdk:

 ```python